 We urge families for whom this approach will cause significant hardship to contact Mr Neal Turley, Business Manager, to discuss your individual circumstance and discuss how the College can support your family in this approach.

-With an expansion of the program during 2017 and 2018, years 6 and 7 teachers may also ask students in their classes in they wish to participate.
+With an expansion of the program during 2017 and 2018, years 6 and 7 teachers may also ask students in their classes if they wish to participate.

 Select the document below to view the full invitation and answers to common questions.

-The below link provides a list of minimum device requirements for BYOD at Tenison Woods College.
-Devices that do not meet these requirements will be unsuitable for use at school.
+The BYOD program at Tenison Woods College requires that devices must meet minimum specifications and the below link provides a list of these requirements.
+Devices that do not have these capabilities will be unsuitable for use at school.

-A checklist for parents to use when choosing a device is available at the 'Device Checklist' link.
+A checklist for parents to help choose a device is available at the 'Device Checklist' link.

 Students can bring their current device if it meets the minimum requirements, or parents can choose to purchase a device from any retailer.